nehal1222/ai-text-generator1/README.md

 ## Project Overview

 An intelligent text generation system that analyzes the sentiment of user prompts and generates coherent, sentiment-aligned paragraphs or essays.
 The application features real-time sentiment detection and customizable text generation with an intuitive user interface.
+Deployed at: https://aitextgen.netlify.app/.
 ## Features

 - **Automatic Sentiment Analysis**: Detects positive, negative, or neutral sentiment from input prompts